Please ensure JavaScript is enabled for purposes of website accessibility Graves' Disease Symptoms | Eye Changes and Other Health Issues

 Graves’ disease is the most common cause of hyperthyroidism in the United States.

-While hyperthyroidism from Graves’ disease itself is not fatal, it’s a very serious condition.
-If left untreated, it can speed up your body’s metabolism and lead to other health issues, such as heart disease and weaker bones.
+Hyperthyroidism from Graves' disease can be a serious condition.
+If left untreated, it can speed up your body’s metabolism and lead to other health issues.

-Graves’ disease affects your thyroid and can cause many different symptoms.
-Some common Graves’ disease symptoms include:
+Graves' disease affects your thyroid and can cause many different symptoms including:

 • Feeling tired